 The Keys to Happiness and Well-Being Are Within All of Us

 Viktor started a brilliant career.
 He was an honored and successful medical student.
-Completing his residency in neurology and psychiatry, he helped thousands of women avoid suicide and find meaning to life.
+Completing his residency in neurology and psychiatry, he helped thousands of women avoid suicide and find meaning in life.
 He married the love of his life, Tilly.
-Then, on September 25, 1942 Viktor Frankl, his wife Tilly and his parents were deported to a Nazi ghetto.
+Then, on September 25, 1942, Viktor Frankl, his wife Tilly and his parents were deported to a Nazi ghetto.
 Death and starvation surrounded him.
 His wife and parents were killed in the concentration camps.
-After his liberation in 1945 he wrote one of the most influential books of the century, Man’s Search for Meaning.
+After his liberation in 1945, he wrote one of the most influential books of the century, Man’s Search for Meaning.

 One day while in Auschwitz Viktor had a moment of clarity.
 When given his daily meal of a bowl of dirty water and a smelly fish head, he saw beauty in the bowl.
 His interpretation of the event gave him hope.
 He started to imagine his wife with amazing detail.
 It lifted his spirits even while he was abused physically and mentally by the guards.
 He compared his thinking with what he witnessed in the camp.
 He saw that many died soon after they gave up hope.
 They allowed their external life situation to dictate their thoughts and feelings.

 Viktor Frankl went on to write 39 books, earn 29 honorary doctorates and spoke all over the world including this wonderful TED talk.
 To this day, Viktor Frankl is an inspiration and a lesson for all of us.
 His story and those from throughout history provide a thorough understanding of what to do and what not to do in order to be happy and share that happiness with others.

 In this article, I cover the barriers to happiness, the rewards of being happy and the 10 keys to obtain happiness and well-being.